FormerlyZeroCool/AscalLang/README.md

 <h3>Print Commmands:</h3>
 By default when running any expression the Ascal Interpreter will print out the result of any expressions calculations, but keep reading to learn how to print information about variables saved in memory.<br>
 <br>
-printall is a command that will print all the information saved in memory pertaining to all saved functions<br>
+print all is a command that will print all the information saved in memory pertaining to all saved functions<br>
 print [variableName] to print everything in memory related to the specified variable.<br>
-printsdf to print only system defined functions.<br>
+print sdf to print only system defined functions.<br>
-printudf to print only user defined functions<br>
+print udf to print only user defined functions<br>
 <br>
 <h3>Memory Managment:</h3>
 You can delete a variable by typing delete [variableName]<br>
-Or delete all saved variables by typing deleteall<br>
+Or delete all saved variables by typing delete all<br>
 Note: System Defined Variables cannot be deleted, but you can overwrite their values, to refresh with the original values delete the variable you overwrote with the delete [varName] command, and all system defined functions will revert to the state they where in at startup
 <br>
 <br>